yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

 ### Evaluation-based representations

 A third way to model operators in YALMIP is by using simple callback evaluations.
 This is the way a modelling normally works with nonlinear solver.
 The modelling layer simply creates a framework for computing function values and derivatives.
-Operators modelled this way in YALMIP can also be equipped with convexity information, and thus fit into YALMIPs convexity propagations, and for use in the built-in global solver [bmibnb] they can have convex envelope approximators attached.
+Operators modelled this way in YALMIP can also be equipped with convexity information, and thus fit into YALMIPs convexity propagations, and for use in the built-in global solver [BMIBNB](/solver/bmibnb) they can have convex envelope approximators attached.

 Since they are based on callbacks, they can only be used with general purpose nonlinear solvers, such as [FMINCON](/solver/fmincon), [SNOPT](/solver/snopt) or [IPOPT](/solver/ipopt).